cisco-open/jalapeno/README.md

 ![jalapeno_architecture](docs/diagrams/jalapeno_architecture.png "jalapeno architecture")

 #### Platform Overview: SDN is a Database Problem
 At the heart of Jalapeno is the concept that all SDN use cases are really virtual topologies whose type and characteristics are driven by dataplane encapsulations and other meta data.
-Thus, SDN is database problem..
+Thus, SDN is database problem.
 With this framework in mind, Jalapeno has the theoretical ability to address any kind of virtual topology use case, for example:

 * Internal Traffic Engineering (TE) - engineered tunnels traversing a network under common management (BGP-LS use cases - see note below**)
 * Egress Peer Engineering (EPE) - engineered tunnels sending traffic out a specific egress router/interface to an external network